 Need Experienced Representation for Your Case?

 If you or a loved one is facing DUI charges, you have the right to hire experienced criminal defense for your case.
-Lokken & Associates is a Salt Lake City criminal defense firm that gets results for its clients.
+Lokken & Putnam is a Salt Lake City criminal defense firm that gets results for its clients.

 Call (801) 829-9783 now for a free consultation for your DUI case.